ddhacks007/SMS-Simulator/README.md

 By following these steps, you can import saved objects into Kibana and navigate to your desired dashboard to visualize the progress monitor.

+### Important Note

+**Note:** Please follow the steps given in the configuration section to set the refresh rate to 1 second in order to see the failure messages.
+If you set the failure rate to below 0.5 with 2 or more senders, the failed messages get quickly resolved because RabbitMQ internally prioritizes messages with negative acknowledgments and tries to resolve them as quickly as possible.
+Therefore, make sure to set the refresh rate to a very small value to observe the failed messages.

 Run the following command to stop your containers:

 ```sh